-"Christianity" Douglas said, "is either an interesting set of opinions, or it is the warp and woof of the Universe".
-Starting from the point that the true and rightful end for man is expressed through and in the Christian faith as in no other, Douglas showed the steps necessary to "make the word flesh" or to translate the Christian faith into practical effect in society.
+"This specification follows:- "Social Credit assumes that Society is primarily metaphysical, and must have regard to the organic relationships of its prototype.
+"Christianity," Douglas said, "is either an interesting set of opinions, or it is the warp and woof of the Universe".
+Starting from the point that the true and rightful end for man is expressed through and in the Christian faith as in no other, Douglas showed the steps necessary to "make the Word flesh" or to translate the Christian faith into practical effect in society.
 His scheme he called Social Credit, "the Policy of a Philosophy".
 It is the only hope of an emergence through the darkness of our present times into the age of freedom, and the emancipation of individuality.
 It will be no Social Utopia, but an environment in which each person can spend a life building a Utopia of his own.
 He understood completely the nature of the struggle which is now intensifying, as described so brilliantly in his chapter "The Critical Moment" in the book Social Credit.
 He put new colours on the great picture which exploded into a decaying world 2,000 years ago, when the Word became flesh through Christ Jesus.
 He showed how a few can shift mountains.
 We have to take hold of our shovels and start shifting.
-I would like to conclude by quoting some verses written in 1934, called the Douglas Vision:
+I would like to conclude by quoting some verses written in 1934, called The Douglas Vision:

-These things shall be!
-A loftier race Than e'er the world hath known shall rise.
+These things shall bet A loftier race Than e'er the world hath known shall rise.
 With flame of freedom in their souls And light of knowledge in their eyes.
 They shall be gentle, brave and strong To spill no drop of blood, but dare All that may plant man's lordship firm On earth, and fire, and sea, and air.
-Nation with nation, land with land, Unarmed shall live as comrades free; In every heart and brain shall throb The pulse of one fraternity.
+Nation with nation, land with land, Unarmed shall live as comrades free: In every heart and brain shall throb The pulse of one fraternity.
 New arts shall bloom, of loftier mould, And mightier music thrill the skies.
-And every life shall be a song, When all the earth is Paradise.
+And every life shall be a song, Wher, all the earth is Paradise.

-J. A. Symonds.
+> -J. A. Symonds.